About Lisa

 Lisa is interested in understanding how communication in close personal relationships influences our psychological, physical, and relational health.
 Her recent work has focused on examining the health effects of specific forms of affection, such as cuddling and hugging.

-She teaches undergraduate and graduate courses related to interpersonal communication, research methods, and quantitative statistics.
+She teaches undergraduate and graduate courses related to interpersonal communication, research methods, and statistics.
 Lisa’s teaching pedagogy is embodied in both in-person and online classes.

 In her spare time, Lisa enjoys yoga, crossfit, reading, baking, board games, wine tasting, and trying new restaurants.